sottey/prygo/README.md

 If the program unexpectedly fails there is a custom command `prygo restore [files]` that will move the files back.
 An alternative is to just remove the `pry.Apply(...)` line.

+## Examples & Tutorials

+See [examples.md](examples.md) for a guided tour covering installation, standalone REPL usage, common debugging workflows, and tips for first-time users.

 ## Inspiration

 prygo is greatly inspired by [Pry REPL](http://pryrepl.org) for Ruby.